ioBroker/ioBroker.repositories/README.md

 6. Please remove www, widgets and docs directories if not used.
 7. Adapter needs to have at least Adapter basic testing (installing, running) using Travis-CI and Appveyor.
 More information in Forum from apollon77 (Just take from other adapters the samples)
 8. Define one of the types in io-package.json.
 See details [here](#types)
+9. All states must have according [valid roles](https://github.com/ioBroker/ioBroker/blob/master/doc/STATE_ROLES.md#state-roles) (and not just "state")
-9. Include "author" in io-package.json and "authors" in io-package.json.
+10. Include "author" in io-package.json and "authors" in io-package.json.
 See [here](#authors).
-10. Adapter needs to be available as package on npm.
+11. Adapter needs to be available as package on npm.
 See [How to publish on npm](#how-to-publish-on-npm)
-11. iobroker organisation must be added as owner to npm package.
+12. iobroker organisation must be added as owner to npm package.
 [Why and how to do that.](#add-owner-to-packet)
-12. Add your adapter into the list (first latest and after that into stable, when tested).
+13. Add your adapter into the list (first latest and after that into stable, when tested).
    Examples of entries you can find [here](#samples).
    *Note*: don't forget to add attribute *published* to **both** repositories.
-13. **new!** No new adapters will be accepted to repo without admin3 Configuration dialog.
+14. **new!** No new adapters will be accepted to repo without admin3 Configuration dialog.
 Admin2 dialog is optional!

 *Note:* you can watch the video about it (only german) on [youtube](https://www.youtube.com/watch?v=7N8fsJcAdlE)